Sebastian-git/Flashcards/README.md

 # FlashCards

 ### Introduction
 This flashcards program was meant to help studying a broad range of topics.
-If the program is being run for the first time, there will be a new file named "database" created.
-From there, flashcards can be saved into files, then displayed from a GUI.
+Flashcards can be saved into files, then displayed from a GUI.

 ### Usage